-The Leadership Committee's objectives were to identify the physical requirements for a new sports/entertainment facility that would:
+The Leadership Committee's objectives were to identify the physical requirements for a new sports/entertainment complex that would:

-- Have the potential to accelerate urban redevelopment, enhance our municipal image and further stimulate Edmonton and the region's economic growth and development. - Meet current and future NHL standards and the needs of the Edmonton Oilers. - Maximize multipurpose opportunities for nonhockey activities such as concerts and major events. - Meet community expectations and inspire community support for the project.
+- Have the potential to accelerate urban redevelopment, enhance our municipal image and further stimulate the city's and Edmonton region's economic growth and development. - Meet current and future NHL standards and the needs of the Edmonton Oilers. - Maximize multipurpose opportunities for nonhockey activities such as concerts and major events. - Meet community expectations and join community support for the project.